arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-10-30-monads-for-the-rest-of-us-1.md

 Only at a first glance are those 2 assumptions contradictory.
 In fact, they translate to:

-- How can we *model* side .effects without giving up on function purity?
+- How can we *model* side effects without giving up on function purity?

 One of the approaches to solving this challenge is of course Monads.